flbaue/Android-Study-Jam/README.md

 ### Proposed feature steps
 Not all must be accomplished

-1. Just being able to send end receive text messages and display them in a list.
+1. Send end receive text messages and display them in a list.

 2. Make users identifiable by a name